"Don't sacrifice what you want most for what you want now."

 Delaying Gratification

-Delaying gratification requires several capacities:
+Delaying gratification requires five capacities:

 Clear values: The Warrior knows what he's delaying gratification for.
 His sacrifice serves a purpose larger than momentary comfort.

 This doesn't mean the Warrior never enjoys pleasure or lives only for the future.
-He can choose—he's not enslaved to immediate impulse.
+He can choose.
+He's not enslaved to immediate impulse.
 He balances immediate satisfaction with long-term flourishing.